Thomas Edison Facts

 In 1878, Edison invented the light bulb for which he is most famous for.
-This is however, not entirely true as it had been around for a number of years, however he perfected it and make the light bulb practical and inexpensive through different means.
+This is, however, not entirely true as the light bulb had been around for a number of years.
+However he perfected it and made the light bulb practical and inexpensive.

 Test your knowledge of this subject with our quiz sheet!
 Questions about Thomas Edison (all answers found on this page)